psons/tlog/README.md

 Writeback 2 story.md

 # tasks
-d - test journaldir read_file_str and write_filepath
+x - test journaldir read_file_str and write_filepath

+d - test reading a story

 d - test write back 'd-'
  - given a 'd -' task in the journal section (or later sprint section) of the current doc file story with a storySource Attribute: